ipython/traitlets/docs/source/config.rst

      .. note::
-        The return value of the factory above is an *instance*, not a class, son the :meth:`SingletonConfigurable.instance()` is not invoked
+        The return value of the factory above is an *instance*, not a class, so the :meth:`SingletonConfigurable.instance()` is not invoked
         in this case.

-   In all cases, the instanciated app is stored in :attr:`Application.subapp` and its :meth:`Application.initialize()` is invoked.
+   In all cases, the instantiated app is stored in :attr:`Application.subapp` and its :meth:`Application.initialize()` is invoked.

 2. A short description of the subcommand for use in help output.